colonyos/pycolonies/README.md

 m = ColoniesMonad("localhost", 50080, colonyid, executor_prvkey)
 m >> gen_data >> process_data).unwrap())
 ```
-, where the `gen_data` function is automatically deployed and executed on an IoT device, and the `process_data` function is deployed and executed on an edge server?
+, where the `gen_data` function is automatically serialized, deployed and executed on an IoT device, and the `process_data` function is deployed and executed on an edge server?

 In this tutorial we are going to explore this possibility.